EPCCed/eidf-docs/docs/services/s3/getting-started.md

 Boto3 can be used to read from public project buckets using the examples described in [Use EIDF S3 via Python](#use-eidf-s3-via-python).
 However, there are differences in how an S3 client is created.
 The first is that authentication needs to be disabled.

-The second is that to read data a public project bucket requires the use of an S3 URI of form `s3://<project-name>:mybucket/lothian/edinburgh/unis.csv`.
-However, as described in [Private buckets in other projects or public project buckets](#private-buckets-in-other-projects-or-public-project-buckets) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid.
+The second is that to read data from the public project bucket requires the use of an S3 URI of form `s3://<project-name>:mybucket/scotland/lothian/edinburgh.csv`.
+However, as described in [Public project buckets or buckets of other projects](#public-project-buckets-or-buckets-of-other-projects) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid.
 By default, Boto does not allow such S3 URIs, but does allow its URI validation functionality to be turned off.

 An S3 client to interact with a public project bucket can be created as follows: